Check out Part Two of my doszły interview here. Enjoy!

 W Polsce pracujesz jako nauczyciel j. ang. jakie masz wrażenia na temat polskich uczniów i systemu edukacji (wiedząc, że masz dzieci w polskich szkołach).

-I have worked as a teacher in public school in the US and in Poland.
+I have worked as a teacher in public school in the US and in Poland and also at university in both.
 They do have something in common.
-In each case, I had no money 😉 In my opinion, my students in Poland are much more respectful than the students in America.
+In each case, I had no money 😉 and I wish that were a joke.
+In my opinion, my students in Poland are much more respectful than the students in America.
 But let’s face it, we had metal detectors at my school in the US.
 It’s a different world.
 We had a shooting too, but outside the school.
 Those metal detectors worked.

-As a mother with kids in school, we are suffering a bit (now because of online learning, previously because of the reform of the reform).
+As a mother with kids in school, we have suffered the system a bit (online learning, reform of the reform, unfortunate incidents with religia teachers).
 My 4th grader had mathematic lectures, as a 9-year-old.
 She had math lectures, and then came home with one example of each concept to solve by herself, and then the teacher moved on to the next topic.
 The kids had no monitored practice during class.
-They had no access to their teacher when they didn’t get it.
+They had no access to their teacher when they didn’t understand something.
 This was very hard for us in the transition from 3rd to 4th grade.
 Viva the private tutoring system.
 It’s thriving here in Poland.
 I’m grateful for it though.
+As I am updating this post, I can tell you that this little 4th grader is off to university this year.

-As a student in the US, there were plenty of teachers I didn’t like, but not once did I feel that I was treated unfairly or that my grade was not objective.
+As a student in the US, I had plenty of teachers I didn’t like, but not once did I feel that I was treated unfairly or that my grade was not objective.
 I think Polish students cannot say the same thing, and it was the most often repeated comment by my Polish students when I taught in Polish high school and at university – You are so fair.
+It wasn’t always a compliment though.

 Czym różnią się relacje między nauczycielem a uczniem w USA i w Polsce?